 In the unlikely event that maturities and policy advances are insufficient to meet ongoing cash and policy premium obligations, the Directors have the authority to make short-term borrowing arrangements with financial institutions.
-These borrowing options are explained in more detail in the Strategic Report on pages 18 and 19.
+These borrowing options are explained in more detail in the Strategic Report on page 18.